Dinfoalmus/my-new-project/README.md

 I imagine the tools could be classification for the different routes on the different data.
 The classification should shed light on unknown parameters for the level of a route.
 This could also be done by unsupervised learning models.
 For it to get better it should be updated with data from all users.
 If there seems to be a potential problem in getting the right data (users responding honest) it could be considered to run the model only with know data.
-## Challenges
-This program will be dealing with sensitive data.
-This should be taken care of in the right way.
-The model should be integrated with already existing applications.
-The challenge is also to find a shared language in describing how a hike felt, what is “safe”, etc..

 Training data:
 Getting data from different labeled users. (pulsdata, HM, distance, time)